LuisPalacios/sanato/README.md

 	       --version                 Display version and exit
 	   -h, --help                    Display this help and exit

+Looks for the following sets of characters:

+	WARNING SET     |?*<":>/
+	MUST-SWAP SET   :?

 ### Installation and Usage

 Download and compile with XCode.
 Place the resulting executable into your PATH.

-Open a terminal session run in any directory, firstly without any arguments.
-It will run recursively through subdirectories looking for names with '?' or ':' characters.

-I recommend running first without arguments, so will perform a dry run, showing what it would do without doing it

-When you are ready to go just run it with -s option, last path names found with those characters will be swapped by the '-' character.
+Open a terminal session run in any directory, firstly without any arguments so it will run in dryrun mode, show what it would do without doing any renaming.
+When you are ready and happy with the tentative renamings then just run it with -s option.

+### LICENSE

+PLEASE NOTICE that this program may BREAK your Applications or Documents.
+Be aware that some applications, documents or libraries may use special characters ':' and '?' inside their bundles, so USE THIS PROGRAM AT YOUR OWN RISK

+ This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+ This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+ You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+****